Skip to content

 Discount accuracy

-The stated value is confirmed against a test cart, not taken at face value from the feed.
+The stated value is confirmed against a test cart, not taken at face value from the affiliate feed.
+If the network says 20% and the cart shows 15%, we publish 15% or flag for re-test.

 3